Multi-Octave Spectrum Analyzer dedicated to pulsed IR laser sources

 This makes the Mozza the ideal tool to characterize low repetition rate up to 30kHz rate pulsed IR sources.

 The acousto-optic device, optics and detectors are factory aligned and calibrated.
-No need to replace any part when changing the wavelength, the Mozza is a real plug & play device, aligned within few minutes only.
+No need to replace any part when changing the wavelength, the Mozza is a real plug & play MIR spectrometer, aligned within few minutes only.

 The unique ability of the Mozza to measure the output spectra of sub-10s of kHz IR sources, makes it an essential tool for the characterization of: